Cherish13/alx-low_level_programming/0x0A-argc_argv/README.md

-Write a program that prints all arguments it receives
+Write a program that multiplies two numbers.